Skip to Content

 Chair, Operations and Commercial Director

 Steve Barrett-White first worked in the record industry, followed by Acorn Computers (marketing the BBC Micro), then Commodore Computers (introducing the Amiga in the UK).
 After a spell at Phillips and SPC, he entered the Audio/Visual (A/V) market, working for distributors and dealers.
-He joined the Royal Institute of British Architects (RIBA) 16 years ago, and retired as their A/V Manager in October 2019.
+He joined the Royal Institute of British Architects (RIBA) 16 years ago, retiring as their national A/V Manager in October 2019.

 Steve is much in demand as a presenter/lecturer in A/V and sound techniques.
 He has an extensive library of microphones and sound equipment, and regularly produces recordings for radio and for orchestras, cinema organists, choirs and jazz bands across the UK and Europe.